🛠️Lesson 5: Events

 By using all of Misty's bump and touch sensors you can create more complex skills, conversations and interactions.
 Once you build up your program using multiple sensors you will find that it starts to occupy a lot of space and you will have to manually write in values for each sensor like in the example below.

 This style of programming is time consuming and not very versatile, but there is a way to compact your program with an elegant solution.
-Instead of writing values manually each time, you could use the specific Event Message for the touch sensor event.
+Instead of writing values manually each time, you could use the specific for the touch sensor event.
 It will return the name of the sensor that you have triggered.
 If you continue with the example above, you can use the 'create text with' block to build your texts however you prefer and have Misty return the name of the sensor at the end of the text.
 If you are unsure how to use this block you can check out Text.